 - 85% of Fastly’s revenue comes from direct selling and marketing.
 Even developer-focused products don’t sell themselves, folks.
 Especially for $100k+ deals.

-- 130%+ revenue retention.
+- 130%+ overall revenue retention at IPO, and 147% with their enterprise customers today.
 One consistent theme for every B2B/B2D company we’ve profiled here about to IPO, or that has recently IPO, is they all have outstanding revenue retention — even ones selling to SMBs like Zoom and Pagerduty.
 Fastly is no exception, with 130%+ revenue retention for the past 3 years.
 The lesson?
 Aim higher here.

 And a few bonus learnings:

 - 45% of Fastly’s customers are outside the U.S. We’ve seen this percentage vary wildly across the 5 Interesting Learning companies.
 Ringcentral was very slow to go global, while Fastly had 40% of its revenue from international even in 2017.